Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 8:30am – Depart Portland (or Vancouver, WA)

-Take I-84 East to Exit 17 to Troutdale.
+Take I-84 East to Exit 17 and Troutdale.
 Follow the signs for the Historic Columbia River Highway.

-9:00am – Arrive at Portland Women’s Forum State Scenic Viewpoint
+9:00am – Portland Women’s Forum State Scenic Viewpoint

-Make a quick stop at this viewpoint for your first incredible look at the Gorge.
-If the weather is clear, detour onto Larch Mountain Road a half mile east of Portland Women’s Forum Viewpoint.
-Enjoy the forested scenery along the 14-mile drive to the Sherrard Viewpoint.
+Make a quick stop for your first look at the river and the gorge.
+If the weather is clear, detour onto Larch Mountain Road a half mile to the east.
+Enjoy the 14 mile journey to…

-9:30am – Arrive at Sherrard Viewpoint in Mt Hood National Park
+9:30am – Sherrard Viewpoint in Mt Hood National Park

-Hike up the stairs to the Cascade Mountain peak viewing platform.
-After you take in the views, don’t linger too long – because there is a lot to see today!
-Return back onto the Historic Columbia River Hwy heading east.
-Once on Highway 30, it is just a short drive to Crown Point.
+Hike up the stairs to the Cascade Mountain peak platform.
+After you take in the views, return back onto the Historic Columbia River Hwy heading east.

-Take in the view from the Crown Point Columbia Gorge observation deck and step inside Vista House for the exhibits.
+Stare out from the observation deck and step inside Vista House for the exhibits.
 Spend about 15 minutes at this stop.
-From here the road snakes 2.5 miles on Oregon Historic Route 30 to Latourell Falls.
+From here the road snakes 2.5 miles on Oregon Historic Route 30 to…

 10:45am – Latourell Falls